osa-ora/connect-lab-zone/ai-lab/readme.md

 ```
 8 Gi
 ```
+Don't select any accelerator as we don't need it in our lab.

 The remaining fields can be left with their default values.
 Check that the result is as follows: